 There are also numerous festivals and sporting events occurring throughout the year.
 If there are some that you want to attend, then it is best to plan your trip around that.

 With so many places to visit in Australia, it can be difficult to know where to start.
-This is especially true if you are only in the country for a short period of time.
+This is especially true if you are only in the country for a short period.
 The best time to go to Australia varies depending on your circumstance and intentions.

 A lot of travellers visit Australia for 3 months and primarily stick to the East Coast.
 A mad dash to try and fit in as much as possible in those three months often results.
 If you go to Australia on a working holiday, then the effect is negated.

-A number of factors influence the best time to visit Australia.
+Several factors influence the best time to go to Australia.
 I discuss these factors and their impact on the best months to visit Australia below.

 Centre of Australia

 The centre of Australia, commonly referred to as the outback, is mostly desert, with a few settlements scattered about.

 Thus, it is generally hot all year round, although there is a drop off in temperature during the winter months, even if it is not by much.